Medically reviewed by Drugs.com. Last updated on Jul 13, 2019.

 Refer to adult dosing.

-Infants: 2.5% solution: Instill 1 drop every 3 to 5 minutes as needed (maximum dose: 3 drops per eye)
+10% Solution: Children and Adolescents: Instill 1 drop 15 to 30 minutes prior to procedure; administer every 3 to 5 minutes as needed; maximum total dose: 3 drops per eye

 Ophthalmic: Wash hands before and after application.
 For topical ophthalmic use only; to avoid contamination, do not touch dropper tip to eyelids or other surfaces when placing drops in eyes.
 Solution should be applied to the conjunctival fornix unless otherwise directed.
 Protect eyes from bright illumination while pupils are dilated.